LandRegistry/drv-ux-prototypes/README.md

 npm install
 ```

-This will install extra code that the prototype kit needs.
+This will install extra code that the govuk prototype kit needs.

 #### Run the app